Vedant1235/Vedant_portfolio/README.md

 📬 Contact Me Feel free to reach out if you have any questions or collaboration ideas:

 Email: vedantpatil@gmail.com LinkedIn: Vedant Patil GitHub: Vedant Patil

+Directory Structure
+Assets/ - Contains various assets used in the portfolio.
+Images/images/ - Contains images displayed on the website. index.html - The main HTML file for the website. script.js - JavaScript file that handles interactive elements on the website.
+README.md - This file, explaining the project.